 Do you want to visit Canada?
-To travel to beautiful places, visit specific tourist sites, or visit family members or friends?
+Travel to beautiful places, visit tourist sites, family members and friends?
 A visitor visa allows foreign nationals like yourself to enter Canada as a visitor.

 What are the Different Types of Visitor Visas?

-A Temporary Resident Visa (TRV) authorizes you to stay in Canada as a temporary resident for a period of time.
+A Temporary Resident Visa (TRV) authorizes you to enter Canada as a temporary resident.
 If you are from a visa-exempt country, then you don’t need to apply for a TRV.

 The TRV is also referred to as a “Visitor Visa”.

-A single-entry visitor visa allows you to enter Canada once during the validity period.
+A single entry visa allows you to travel to Canada once during the validity period.

-A multiple-entry visa allows you to reenter Canada as many times as you want during the validity period.
+The multiple-entry visa allows you to re-enter Canada as many times as you want during the validity period.

-The maximum period of stay allowed to a visitor is 6 months from the date of arrival.
+The maximum period of stay allowed for a visitor is 6 months from the date of arrival.

 Who is Eligible for a Visitor Visa?

-To be eligible for being a visitor in Canada, you must fulfill the following conditions:
+You are eligible as a visitor in Canada if you fulfill the following conditions:

 - Have enough funds to support your stay

 The length of stay allowed is restricted to various conditions.
-Citizens of certain countries might need to provide biometric information in order to confirm identity, review past crimes or previous challenges with Canadian immigration.
+Citizens of certain countries might need to provide biometric information in order to confirm identity and review past crimes or previous challenges with Canadian immigration.

 What are the Different Options Available for Visitor Visas?